ethstorage/pm/L2/devnet_usage.md

 Then if you import `0x4200000000000000000000000000000000000800` into metamask, you'll see your balance of `Soul Gas Token`.

-# Get L2 Blob from DA Server
+# Get L2 Blob From DA Server

 DA Server Info: